guides you to the best local dishes & drinks in

 EYW wants your food stories!

-What: These triangular pockets of corn stuffed with various ingredients were among the best things we put in our mouths in Oaxaca.
+These triangular pockets of corn stuffed with various ingredients were among the best things we put in our mouths in Oaxaca.
 Do not miss trying tetelas in this state!

 Where: We only saw tetelas offered at one place: Itanoní (Belisario Domínguez 513, Colonia Reforma, map), a casual and breezy antojería (specializing in corn-based antojitos, or snacks) and tortillería (you can watch the tortilla-making process in the open-air area in the front of the restaurant), where masa is made fresh daily.
 Its menu comes with a philosophy: that native, heirloom corn, maiz criollo—domesticated by Mexicans some 9,000 years ago—is essential to Mexican culture, and its cultivation should be celebrated.